Ollama — local LLM inference

 )

 Same client.chat.completions.create() API.
-Swap base URL for http://localhost:11434/v1 on laptop, or https://ai.teaganwins.net/v1 from off-LAN (needs API key in BW).
+Off-LAN?
+Swap base URL for https://ai.teaganwins.net/v1 and pass your gateway API key (mint one in vigil-gateway admin or grab from BW).

 3. Code completion in VS Code